bartengine27/hostr/README.md

 ### Proxmox VM setup

-As far as I know, *Ansible* is not the tool of choice to setup *VM*s on cloud/datacenter solutions like *Proxmox*, etc. Nevertheless, as an excercise, I've chosen to setup my *Proxmox* *VM*s with *Ansible*.
+As far as I know, *Ansible* is not necessarily the tool of choice to setup *VM*s on cloud/datacenter solutions like *Proxmox*, etc. Nevertheless, as an excercise, I've chosen to setup my *Proxmox* *VM*s with *Ansible*.

 *Ansible* Uses an `inventory` to define the machines (*ip addresses*) and machine roles to install/setup your software infrastructure.
 As we start with a clean install (no existing *VM*s), it is rather difficult to define an `inventory`.

-Therefore, we start with a play `proxmox.cars.be` which has a [vars file](./playbooks/proxmox.cars.be/vars/main.yml) defining the *inventory*, for example:
+Therefore, we start with a play [proxmox](./playbooks/proxmox.yml) which uses [role](./playbooks/roles/hostr.proxmox/) and [vars file](./playbooks/roles/hostr.proxmox/vars/main.yml) defining the *inventory*, for example:

 ```yml
 proxmox_vms: